Best Medicare Supplement Plans in Oregon (2026)

 Compare Plan Types

 Plan G offers the most coverage for new Medicare beneficiaries and is the right starting point for most Oregon seniors enrolling in 2026.
 Plan N provides similar benefits with lower premiums plus modest copays ($20 for doctor visits, $50 for emergency room).
-At $57 less per month than the cheapest Plan G, it saves money if you average fewer than three extra doctor visits per year.
-Plan F, available only if you enrolled in Medicare before 2020, covers all out-of-pocket costs, including the Part B deductible.
+At $57 less per month than the cheapest Plan G, Plan N saves money for enrollees who average fewer than three extra doctor visits per year.
+Plan F, available only to those who enrolled in Medicare before 2020, covers all out-of-pocket costs, including the Part B deductible.
 USAA leads Oregon Plan F pricing at $197 per month.

-Plans K and L cost less monthly but require you to pay a percentage of costs until you hit an annual limit.
-They're the right choice when the monthly premium is the priority.
-See how Medicare Advantage plans in Oregon compare if you haven't ruled out that coverage path, since the two approaches can't be combined.
+Plans K and L cost less monthly but require enrollees to pay a percentage of costs until reaching an annual limit.
+They work best when the monthly premium is the primary concern.
+See how Medicare Advantage plans in Oregon compare if that coverage path hasn't been ruled out, since the two approaches can't be combined.

 3. 3